chromium/chromium/docs/python3_migration.md

 Test targets that run by invoking python scripts (like telemetry_unittests or blink_web_tests) should eventually migrate to using the [script_test] GN templates.
 Once you do that, they will use Python3 by default.
-However, some tests may specify `run_under_python2 = true` as a template variable to use Python2, so when you're ready to test Python3, just delete that line.

 Some tests still need to be migrated to `script_test()` ([crbug.com/1208648](https://crbug.com/1208648)).
 The process for